niklasf/python-asyncdgt/README.rst

 ----------------

 * `python-chess <https://github.com/niklasf/python-chess>`_,
-  a general purpose chess library
+  a general purpose chess library.

 * `picochess <http://www.picochess.org/>`_,
-  a standalone chess computer for DGT boards
+  a standalone chess computer for DGT boards.
+Some of the DGT protocol handling has been shamelessly extracted from their code.

 License
 -------